 DANGER – distribution cases

 If you are convicted of distribution, possession with intent to distribute, manufacturing/growing, or the attempt to do any of these, then you will permanently lose your right to have a medical cannabis card.
 If you share your cannabis with another patient or a recreational user you could be charged with distribution.
-Authorities could view possession of more than the 8 ounce limit as possession with intent to distribute, even if you haven’t actually distributed.
+Possession of some amounts greater than the authorized limits are punishable by administrative sanctions within DHSS, but local authorities could view possession of greater amounts as possession with intent to distribute, even if you haven’t actually distributed.
 The police will seize common household items and use them as evidence of your intent to distribute – they will grab sandwich bags out your kitchen or a postage scale out of your bedroom and try to use these to prove that you’re a drug dealer.

 Out-of-state Medical Patients

 Out-of-state licensed medical cannabis patients visiting Missouri are authorized to possess the same legal limits that Missouri patients are while visiting Missouri but they will not be allowed to purchase from Missouri dispensaries.

 While many lawyers handle drug cases, Joe Welch has earned his reputation as “the drug lawyer” through a combination of winning drug cases in the courtroom, advocating to end drug prohibition, and having the expertise to understand the science behind drug cases.
 Fellow lawyers in the community often seek his advice on novel or confusing issues in their own drug cases.
 He has handled hundreds of cases before administrative tribunals in Missouri, including licensing cases before the Board of Nursing, the Office of Tattooing, Body Piercing, and Branding, the Department of Public Safety, the Department of Revenue, the Metropolitan Taxicab Commission, and the Missouri Highway Patrol.